 The sciatic nerve is formed by the nerve roots of L4 to S3 and exits the pelvis under the piriformis muscle.
 The anterior roots of L4 and L5 cross the sacroiliac joints and can be injured in sacral ala fractures or sacroiliac joint dislocations.

-All pelvic organs are at risk of injury ...
+All pelvic organs are at risk ...